alecdhuse/homoglyph_tools/README.md

   // Instantiate Homoglyph_Tools class
   let homoglyph_tools = new Homoglyph_Tools();

-  // Add custom strings to the built in list of well known strings. homoglyph_tools.add_well_known_string("BrandName");
+  // Add custom strings to the built-in list of well known strings. homoglyph_tools.add_well_known_string("BrandName");

-  let homoglyph_results = homoglyph_tools.detect_homoglyphs("Some test including a potential homoglyph like: Braոdname");
+  let homoglyph_results = homoglyph_tools.detect_homoglyphs("Some text including a potential homoglyph like: Braոdname");
 ```

 The result is an JSON object like: